 On cardiac imaging like echocardiography, Mitral annular calcification (MAC) is usually an occasional Mitral Annular Calcification is a finding. degenerative process and may be caused by a process similar to atherosclerosis.
 It is usually seen on the parasternal or apical views.
-It is determined as an echo dense band or mass in the atrioventricular groove, on transthoracic echocardiography, and is seen throughout systole and diastole.1 Mitral Annular Calcification C most commonly affects the posterior annulus.
+It is determined as an echo dense band or mass in the atrioventricular groove, on transthoracic echocardiography, and is seen throughout systole and diastole.
+Mitral Annular Calcification C most commonly affects the posterior annulus.
 Limiting mobility, the extent of calcification can be from the annulus onto the leaflets.
 Calcification can be extensive so much so that the posterior leaflet is encased in calcium and it hardly moves.

 The presence of MAC is affected by certain factors such as advancing age and the presence of other risk factors.
-Mitral annular calcification has also been detected in Egyptian Mummies.2 The Framingham study found out that MAC was high in the elderly population.
-It was up to 14%.3 In another study conducted at a preventative health clinic, the prevalence was 8%.4 heart disease.5 With a mean age of 59 years, the occurrence of MAC was almost equal in both males and females.
-It was found out to be 5.6% in men and 4.6% in women in the Atherosclerosis Risk in Communities (ARIC) study.6 It further showed that as the age increases, the prevalence of MAC also increases.
+Mitral annular calcification has also been detected in Egyptian Mummies.
+The Framingham study found out that MAC was high in the elderly population.
+It was up to 14%.
+In another study conducted at a preventative health clinic, the prevalence was 8%.

+Other studies have shown lower prevalence rates (2.8%) among patients free of clinical coronary heart disease.
+With a mean age of 59 years, the occurrence of MAC was almost equal in both males and females.
+It was found out to be 5.6% in men and 4.6% in women in the Atherosclerosis Risk in Communities (ARIC) study.
+It further showed that as the age increases, the prevalence of MAC also increases.
 Mitral annular calcification was found in 15% of men and 10% of women at the age of 70 years.